A Towering Monument to Steak on the UES

 That should serve you well here...

-, a cavernous magnum opus of meat-eating old New York, opening Friday on
+Welcome to Arlington Club, a cavernous magnum opus of meat-eating old New York, opening Friday on the UES.

 That’s prime steak-eating architecture right there.